i-am-phi/photon-platform/pages/02.mission/article.md

 ---
 title: Mission
-subtitle: Create tools to faciliate the development, publishing and management of complex content
+subtitle: build a platform for the development, publishing and management of complex hierarchical content
 date: 09/09/2020
 content:
-    title: Goals
+    title: Premises
     items: '@self.children'
 taxonomy:
     photon: